Skip to content

 • microActionAttempted (boolean): Whether micro-action was attempted

-• microActionOutcome (string): Result of micro-action
+• microActionOutcome (string): Result of the micro-action

 • amountRecovered (number): Amount recovered from micro-action

-• nextAction (string): Next planned action
+• nextAction (string): Planned next action

 • creditModuleStage (string): Current stage in credit module

-• weekNumber (number): Current week number
+• weekNumber (number): Current week number in tracking cycle

 Error Handling